 Rooms

 There’s a touch of industrial chic about the 6 suites - artfully rusted doors, grey walls, hessian curtains, polished concrete floors, minimalist furniture hewn from blocks of wood.
-It may sound stark, but beamed ceilings, banks of cushions and baby-soft textiles from Italian designer Gianni Vigone keep things warm and cosy.
+It may sound stark, but beamed ceilings, banks of cushions and gorgeous warm-grey fabrics from Society Limonta keep things cosy.

-Each suite has a double bed, a sitting area with a low-slung couch, and niches with hanging space for clothes.
-The small but snazzy ensuites come with walk-in showers (no tubs) and stainless steel sinks; tall windows provide glimpses of the mountains as you wash, but clever angles prevent any Peeping Toms.
-In-room treats include bathrobes, slippers, Nespresso machines, Etro Milan toiletries and free bottles of San Pellegrino, and the minibars are stocked with Vivere’s own wine.
+Each suite has a double bed, a sitting area with a couch, and niches with hanging space for clothes.
+The small but snazzy ensuites come with walk-in showers (no tubs) and stainless steel sinks; some have tall windows with glimpses of the mountains.
+In-room treats include bathrobes, slippers, Nespresso machines, own-brand toiletries, fresh fruit - and the most delicious chocolates when we stayed; minibars are stocked with Vivere’s own wine.
 Best of all, sliding walls of glass lead to private gardens with loungers, tables and chairs, and high walls that ensure total seclusion without obscuring the view of the soaring peaks all around.

 We stayed in one of the 3 South Suites, which catch the sun all day and have little kitchenettes hidden away behind banks of sleek cupboard doors.
 Also with a kitchenette is the Corner Suite, whose large garden wraps around 2 sides.
 The Studio Suite and the Romantic Suite are smaller, with no cooking facilities, but they’re by no means tiny; the latter has a four-poster and, as the name suggests, makes a great little nest for couples and honeymooners.